syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 Typically, These callbacks are used to show and hide loading indicator.

-* `onPageNavigationStart`:This callback is raised when the page is being navigated.
-* `onPageNavigationEnd`: This callback is raised after the page is navigated.

-The below example show, how to show loading indicator using callbacks.
+The below example show how to show loading indicator using callbacks.

 {% tabs %}
 {% highlight Dart %}